 Credit cards can also be very helpful if you are looking to keep track of expenses and segregate spending.
 By using a card, you’ll have an auto-generated, detailed listing of all transactions.
 In some cases you can even access a categorized expense report so it will be easy to keep a handle on entertainment, travel, office supplies, and other business-related expenses.

 Be aware that by charging credit cards to their limit and paying the minimum amount required each month, you’re likely to get yourself in a hole that’s not easy to get out of.
 Not only can this limit your available credit, but your interest obligation will continue to grow.
 Moreover, late payments can also cause your APR to skyrocket.
-Be aware of the 0% balance transfer credit cards that are available in the event you need to change cards.
+Be aware of the 0% balance transfer credit cards that are available in the event you need to transfer a balance.

 Obviously, it’s best not to utilize credit cards that accrue interest from the date of purchase due to high finance charges.
 Rather, seek cards where interest begins to accrue from the date the card’s payment is due.
 Even better, look for credit cards that provide interest-free financing, at least for awhile.